AthulSPrakash/Video-chat-app/README.md

 # Video-chat-app
-simple one to one webrtc chat app
+One to one webRTC video chat app